 Minority Caucus is an added voice and support system for organizations that represent underrepresented, interfaith, affinity clubs on campus.
 Minority Caucus encourages cooperation and collaboration among students and our multicultural organizations through programming, leadership development, and fundraising opportunities.
 Minority Caucus works closely with the Cultural Center.

 Inter-Society Council (ISC) is the student governing body for Whittier’s 10 societies (local fraternities and sororities).
 The Council is comprised of a representative of each society and is co-chaired by a female and male society member.
 ISC exists to promote beneficial relationships between the social societies of Whittier, providing self-governance of society affairs and a venue to resolve differences between societies.

 The purpose of InterClub Council (ICC) is to facilitate interaction between all clubs on campus and to provide a forum for discussion and information exchange.
 Comprised of one representative from each ASWC-recognized student organization, the InterClub Council promotes a spirit of cooperation among the various student groups.

 The Social Justice Coalition is an alliance of voluntary student groups dedicated to deepening the practice of service (based on the mutually beneficial exchange of knowledge, information and resources) and to the pursuit of projects and activities that advocate and promote (1) fairness and equity in the protection of civil and human rights, and underserved communities, (2) the empowerment of individuals, especially children and youth, in accessing educational, personal and (3) economic opportunity in order for them to realize their full potential.
 Actions that develop and understanding that care for the environment is everyone’s responsibility and that environmental challenges lead to humanitarian crises that threaten the safety and wellbeing of communities.
-The Social Justice Coalition works closely with the Cultural Center.
+The Social Justice Coalition works closely with the Center for Engagement with Communities.